-What a surprise I had when I saw this craft!
-I met Rilla on Facebook.
+What a surprise I had when I saw this craft from my friend Rilla!
 She is one of the most creative persons I know.
-Every day she is crafting something wonderful and new for her Operation Christmas Child shoeboxes.
-Each craft is more ingenious than the next and frequently upcycles items to frugally create wonderful items children will love!
-I hope to do a series of Rilla’s crafts – but today she is sharing “How to Make Wire Rings from a very surprising source!”
+Every day she is crafting something wonderful and new for her Operation Christmas Child shoebox gifts.
+Each one is more ingenious than the next and frequently upcycles found objects to frugally create useful items that children will love!
+Today she is sharing “How to Make Wire Rings from a very surprising source!”

 - 3 in 1 tool (found in the craft section at Wal-Mart or this set from Amazon)